gersak/vura/README.md

 I've used to have alot of problems working with calendar, calculating weekends, working days and holidays, calculating daily wage or spent/unused vacation days.
-Vura offers functions like _day-time-context_:
+Timing offers functions like _day-time-context_:

 ```clojure
 (->